 Preheat grill to high heat.
 If your grill can do dual zones, like the Big Green Egg (like my husband’s grill) then heat one side high and on the other side use lower, indirect heat.

-If it’s a gas grill, like my Baby Weber just heat it to high, then turn it down after searing.
+If it’s a gas grill, like my Baby Weber (paid link) just heat it to high, then turn it down after searing.

 When grill is hot, grill flank steak on each side for about 2 minutes.
 Then move steak to the indirect and lower heat side.
 Or turn your grill to low after searing if using a gas grill.
 Cook until desired doneness (120 to 125°F for rare, 130-140°F for medium rare, and 145°F for medium).
-Check temperature with a meat thermometer.
+Check temperature with a meat thermometer (paid link).

 Here’s the important part, when finished, cover flank steak with foil and allow to rest for 10 minutes.
 Then cut the meat against the grain.
 Serve with grilled vegetables and tortillas.